Proxying

 Embed Block

-This proxy block allows you to send embeds (those fancy boxes the bot uses) with tuppers.
+This Premium proxy block allows you to send embeds (those fancy boxes the bot uses) with tuppers.

 Example: